We are in the process of building a complete catalogue in our database of the sites associated with Capability Brown.

 Looking for Mr Brown, Steffie Shields, Chairman, Association of Gardens Trusts

 Featuring over 250 Capability Brown attributed sites across the UK.
 The map unites geography, history, landscape and the legacy of Capability Brown through its visual mapping of Capability Brown’s work.
 Each site is represented by a pin on the map.
 When a pin is clicked on, it displays the site name, the location, the type (public, private, restricted access or independent site), and links to the site’s website and the Parks & Gardens UK record.

 News and Events

-Throughout 2016, events, exhibitions, lectures and visits will take place all around the country that focus on Lancelot 'Capability' Brown and his influence on the British landscape.
-We are updating our Events Calendar regularly to provide information about events across multiple organisations and areas.
-Please be sure to check the calendar regularly for events of interest near you.
-Please note the Search feature from the pull down menu of viewing choices in the Events Calendar.
-This will enable you to search for all Brown related events in our calendar.
+Throughout 2016, events, exhibitions, lectures and visits took place all around the country that focus on Lancelot 'Capability' Brown and his influence on the British landscape.
+We are updating our News & Events page regularly to provide information about events across multiple organisations and areas.
+Please be sure to check regularly for events of interest near you.
 Other useful websites with information about news and events include:

 The Gardens Trust

 Historic Houses Association

 Royal Horticultural Society